matthewglasenapp/hla_resolve/README.md

 HLA-Resolve is a command-line tool for high-resolution HLA typing from high-coverage PacBio sequencing reads.
 It reconstructs phased, full-gene sequences for the eight classical HLA loci (HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1) and queries the [IPD-IMGT/HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/) to assign HLA allele calls.

 HLA-Resolve was designed for and fully validated on PacBio hybrid-capture libraries (read N50 ~4 kb).
-WGS support has been validated on high-coverage PacBio HiFi libraries from the GIAB and HPRC benchmarks (see [Validated WGS Libraries](#validated-wgs-libraries)).
+WGS support has been validated on PacBio whole-genome sequencing reads from the GIAB and HPRC benchmarks (see [Validated WGS Libraries](#validated-wgs-libraries)).
 HLA-Resolve has not been tested on amplicon sequencing data yet.

 > [!IMPORTANT]
-> HLA-Resolve is pre-release software in active development, intended for high-coverage PacBio reads.
+> HLA-Resolve is pre-release software in active development.
+It is intended for high-coverage PacBio reads.
+A gene is typed only if its peptide-binding domain reaches at least 8× mean coverage depth.
 ONT support is still in development, and `--platform ont` is rejected at runtime until it lands.
 The software is for research use only and not for use in diagnostic procedures.
 The HLA-Resolve [manuscript](https://doi.org/10.64898/2026.03.27.26349549) is under peer review.

 ## Table of Contents